 Aleksandrov, Bufetov, Pastukhova, and Tukhtaev [128] reviewed the application of pulsed calorimetry to the determination of thermochemical and kinetics parameters of various explosives.
 References to studies on the decomposition of nitrocellulose, nitroglycerin powder, ammonium perchlorate, dinitroxydiethylnitramine (DINA) and polymethylmethacrylate were provided.

 The thermal stability of tetramethylphosphonium perchlorate, nitrate, and picrate was determined using DTA and TGA techniques by Nambiar and Jain [129].
-The thermal stability of these compounds was found to be in the order: perchlorate > nitrate > picrate.
+The thermal stability of these compounds was found to be in the order: perchlorate > nitrate >picrate.
 The explosive sensitivity of the compounds was determined from explosive delay measurements and indicates the same order as the thermal stability.

-The remaining list of articles describing the use of DTA, DSC, establish the hazardous character of self-reacting materials is still large.
+The remaining list of articles describing the use of DTA, DSC, TGA, and variation of calorimetric and kinetic measurements to establish the hazardous character of self-reacting materials is still large.
 We have abbreviated our exposition of this section by providing shorter descriptions of the articles along with the corresponding references.